 Choose your ad formats well

-For example, targeting is relatively easy on LinkedIn, where you can select filters for physicians such as title, country, workplace and whether they follow your brand.
+For example, targeting is relatively easy on LinkedIn, where you can select filters for physicians such as title, country, workplace, and whether they follow your brand.
 On the other hand, targeting physicians on platforms such as Facebook is much more difficult, since you have to rely on occupation mostly.
-Ideally, you can build target and lookalike audiences using a set of emails, but this is hardly an option since most Facebook users sign up with their personal and not professional address.
+Ideally, you can build target and lookalike audiences using a set of emails, but this is hardly an option since most Facebook users sign up with their personal and not professional addresses.